 Judy S. of Minnetonka

-If you remain uncomfortable with the prospect of having your neck adjusted by a chiropractor, be assured that at Levin and Chellen Chiropractic we have adjusting techniques that would allow you to be totally relaxed and fearless while receiving your neck care.
-Actually, our patients often refer others to us who have expressed their concerns to them about past chiropractic care they felt may be too aggressive.
-They are relieved to find us to be among the gentlest, yet most effective practitioners they have ever had.
+If you remain uncomfortable with the prospect of having your neck adjusted by a chiropractor, be assured that at Levin and Chellen Chiropractic, we have adjustive techniques that allow you to be relaxed and fearless while receiving your neck care.
+Our patients often refer others to us who have expressed concerns about past chiropractic care they felt may be too aggressive.
+They are relieved to find us among the gentlest, yet most effective practitioners they have ever had.

 A favorite adjusting technique of our patients is called the Activator Adjusting Technique.
-Although the other techniques we use are completely safe and effective, this technique requires no manual handling of the neck in a manner which makes some people feel nervous.
-Please share all your concerns with us and we will do our best to accommodate your wishes.
+Although other adjusting techniques we use are completely safe and effective, this technique requires no manual handling of the neck in a manner that makes some people feel nervous.
+Please share your concerns with our doctors who will do their best to accommodate your wishes.
 To learn more about Activator Technique, go to Activator Methods International

 Stroke Warning Signs

-While there are no standard screening procedures to identify patients with neck pain who are also at risk of a VBA stroke, health care providers should be aware of the following stroke warning:
+While there are no standard screening procedures to identify patients with neck pain who are also at risk of a VBA stroke, healthcare providers should be aware of the following stroke warnings:

-If you or someone you are with ever develop these symptoms, call 911 immediately.
-Have the person lay still until the help arrives.
+If you or someone close by you develops these symptoms, call 911 immediately.
+Have the person lie still until help arrives.

 “I see Dr. Chellen and he is so amazing.
 My daughter is never scared to go in there and he’s extremely gentle for children as well as grown-ups.”